 A number of features get my attention.
 My Fujifilm X-E1 works well at high ISO values, but this camera appears to take the much farther extending the lowest ISO from 200 to 100 and the highest all the way to 51600.
 The specifications and early reports on the web suggest that the AF system has been significantly improved, even beyond those improvements on the X-E2.
 The added manual controls are going to help a lot for the sorts of photography that many of us do with this sort of camera, where we need to change settings quickly and without going through menus.
 There are lots of other improvements, large and small, too numerous to mention here.

 I’m very interested in this camera.
 My X-E1 is a wonderful little picture-making tool that complements my larger DSLR system – and the X-T1 sounds like it has been designed to significantly improve on this effective concept.
-(There is a very good chance that I’m going to get one.)
+(I have now upgraded to the X-Pro-2.)

 The camera is available at site sponsor B&H:

 - Fujifilm X-T1 Mirrorless Digital Camera Body